 This report can help you grasp why some of your pages get more traffic than others, and how the user journey continues from there.
 You need to work on enhancing the most popular landing pages of your site to improve overall first impressions.

 By now, you’re already familiar with the GA’s Behavior Flow chart above.
 At this point, as opposed to looking at the entrance pages, you can examine how the users interact with other parts of your site.
 Essentially, the behavior flow report displays exactly where the target users go after the initial entry.

 Each new page that the user opens after the entry represents the first, second, third interaction, and so on.
 Besides the flow chart, there are also other valuable sources of behavior insights that you can get with GA.
 You can simply go to Behavior → Overview.

 In this report, you’ll find some key insights about the general behavior, including the average time that a user spends on your website, the collective bounce rate, and the most visited pages of your website.
 The key insights that you need to keep an eye for are:

 - Bounce Rate: Which are the pages where you fail to convert your visitors?
 There can be lots of reasons for the high bounce rate of these pages, it may be the lack of quality content or an intrusive feature that pushes the users away.

 - Major Connections: Look at the Behavior Flow report, and see which of your internal pages and how long do the users stay on them.
 The higher the number of interactions is, the better is the user flow of your website.

 - Traffic: What are the pages that get the most traffic?
 What sets these pages apart from others on your website?
 And what makes people want to visit them?

 Bottom line, in order to understand user behavior on your site, you need to be constantly informed with the latest site performance data from your Google Analytics account.
-The next logical step in defining the user journey on your website to take applicable steps and improve the customer experience.
+The next logical step in defining the user journey on your website is to take applicable steps and improve the customer experience.

 Define the Behavioral Phases